maxdug/maxdug.github.io/stuff/index.md

 ## Personal

 ### Day-to-Day Quality of Life Purchases
+1. Bike Rack
+    - Want to start buying groceries with the bike
+1. Fancy rotex 880 label maker
 1. [Yoga mat sling](https://www.huggermugger.com/strap-sling-yoga-mat-carrier/?sku=AC-STRAP-SLING-NAVY)
     - Want to start biking to Yoga Agora
 1. Metal box for storing new clippers and guards